Program OverviewPrinter Friendly

 - American Society for Quality (ASQ)

-The Ontario Association of Certified Engineering Technicians and Technologists (OACETT) recognizes the Mechanical Engineering Technician - Design program as meeting all the academic requirements for certification in the Technician category.
+The Ontario Association of Certified Engineering Technicians and Technologists (OACETT) recognizes the Mechanical Engineering Technician – Design program as meeting all the academic requirements for certification in the Technologist category.

 The Mechanical Engineering Technician – Design program has met the national technology accreditation requirements established by the Canadian Council of Technicians and Technologists (CCTT) and, as such, has received national accreditation status by the Canadian Technology Accreditation Board (CTAB).